sesethu04/sesethu04.github.io/README.md

 ---

 ## Career Goals
-- Short-term: Secure an internship or junior developer role to apply academic knowledge in real-world projects
+- Short-term: Secure an internship or junior developer role to apply academic knowledge in real-world projects.
-- Medium-term: Grow into a full-stack developer with strong expertise in both front-end and back-end technologies
+- Medium-term: Grow into a full-stack developer with strong expertise in both front-end and back-end technologies.
-- Long-term: Lead innovative projects that improve user experiences and contribute to ethical, impactful technology solutions
+- Long-term: Lead innovative projects that improve user experiences and contribute to ethical, impactful technology solutions.

 ---